r-miljons/MafiaBot/README.md

 A CodeX Hackathon project!

 ### Setup
-* Clone the repo, install all packages:\n
+* Clone the repo, install all packages:

 `npm install`
-* Create a config.json file, paste the code:\n
+* Create a config.json file, paste the code:

 `{
   "token": "Your Discord bot token goes here"
 }`
-* Launch the bot:\n
+* Launch the bot:

 `node index.js`

 ###